Workplace Privacy — Testing, Checking, and Monitoring Employees

 Running Background Checks on Job Applicants

-According to a 2012 Society for Human Resources Management survey, a majority of companies conduct criminal background checks on all job candidates to help minimize potential liabilities.
+According to a 2017 survey by the National Association of Professional Background Screeners, background checks are nearly universal.
 Background checks can verify the accuracy of information reported on résumés and in interviews, and a “clean slate” report may influence the hiring decision between two otherwise equally well-qualified candidates.

 Monitoring Employee Social Media Activity at Work